 In 2015, Vietnam's military expenditure totalled approximately US$4.4 billion.

-In 2015, tourism contributed significantly to Vietnam's economic growth with 7.94 million foreign visitors recorded.
+In 2015, tourism significantly contributed to Vietnam's economic growth, with 7.94 million foreign visitors recorded.

 In 2016, Vietnam won their first gold medal at the Olympics.

-In 2016, Vietnam's national life expectancy stood at 80.9 years for women and 71.5 for men, and the infant mortality rate was 17 per 1,000 live births.
+In 2016, Vietnam's national life expectancy was 80.9 years for women and 71.5 for men, while the infant mortality rate was 17 per 1,000 live births.

 In 2016, the overall fisheries production of Vietnam from capture fisheries and aquaculture was 6.7 million MT.